Glitch, Inc.: Glitch (application)

 The Glitch web application (formerly HyperDev) launched in the spring of 2017 as a place for people to build simple web applications using JavaScript.
 While JavaScript is the only supported language, other languages can be unofficially used.
 Pitched as a "view source" tool that lets users "recombine code in useful ways".
 Glitch is an online IDE for JavaScript and Node.js and includes instant hosting, automated deployment and live help from community members.
 IDE features include live editing, hosting, sharing, automatic source versioning, and Git integration.
 Glitch focuses on being a friendly, accessible community; since its launch over a million people have used the site to make web applications.
 The Glitch site is self-hosting (except for the editor and API), allowing users to view or remix the site's source code.

 In December 2018, Mozilla announced that it will retire Thimble, Mozilla's browser-based educational code editor, and asked users to migrate all of their projects to Glitch.
 Thimble was shut down in December 2019 and its projects were migrated to Glitch.

 In early 2020, Glitch released a paid plan, known as "boosted apps".
 Users can pay 8 dollars a month to have projects with more RAM, more storage, and no wake up screen.

 In May 2025, Glitch announced it will end project hosting on July 8, 2025, while continuing to provide downloads until the end of the year.

+In January 2026, Glitch was fully shut down.